How to Choose the Best Piano Teacher for Your Child

 Most communities in the United States have branches of the Music Teachers National Organization (MTNA) or a state music teachers organization.
 The MTNA has a webpage called Choosing a Teacher.
 You may find it helpful, though I imagine I’d find it intimidating as a prospective parent.

 Canada has a similar organization called the Canadian Federation of Music Teachers' Association.
 They also have a Find a Teacher page.
 In California we have the Music Teachers Association of California (MTAC).
 I list these acronyms because the teachers tend to throw them around and you may have no idea what they're talking about.
-MTAC has a great web resource called Find a Teacher that lists the teachers by area.
+MTAC has a great web resource called Find a Teacher that lists the teachers by geographic area.
 This will at least give you an idea of the teachers in your area who belong to this particular organization.
-(I'm a member of both these organizations, but many teachers choose to be a member of one or the other or none at all.)
+(I'm a member of both these organizations, but many fine teachers choose to be a member of one or the other or none at all.)

 New Zealand has the fabulous Institute of Registered Music Teachers with a website with a teacher search.